The page has been translated by Gen AI.

 Kubernetes Cluster Configuration

-To apply for the CloudML service, a dedicated cluster for CloudML only must be configured.
-A dedicated cluster means creating a Kubernetes Engine with the required minimum specifications or higher and setting a few necessary requirements.
-Create a dedicated cluster before applying for the CloudML service.
+To apply for the CloudML service, a dedicated cluster for CloudML must be set up.
+A dedicated cluster means creating a Kubernetes Engine that meets or exceeds the required minimum specifications and configuring several necessary settings.
+Create a dedicated cluster in advance before applying for the CloudML service.

 • CloudML exposes an HTTPS endpoint on port 443.
-Select the public endpoint when creating a cluster.
+When creating a cluster, select Public Endpoint.

 Cluster nodes can be added or modified after the cluster is created.
-The following are the recommended specifications for the cluster nodes and storage that should be prepared to install CloudML based on 5 users.
+The following are the recommended specifications for cluster nodes and storage that should be prepared to install CloudML for five users.

 • node.kubernetes.io/nodetype: ml-app